-NetGUI[0]

-Close Hide

 After you create a second IF cell, the NetWork Builder should look like this.
-Locate Src -> Tar Source Targets Sources Show all edges IFO IF1

-If the mouse button is released while the cursor is close to one of the palette items, the new cell will be hard to select since palette item selection takes precedence over selection of a cell.
+If you released the mouse button while the cursor was still close to one of the palette items, the new cell will be hard to select since palette item selection takes precedence over selection of a cell.
 If this happens, just select Translate in the canvas's secondary menu (the canvas is just a modified graph!) and then left click on the canvas and drag it to the right (if you have a three button mouse, or a mouse with a scroll wheel, don't bother with the canvas's menu--just click on the middle button or scroll wheel and drag the canvas).
 This will pull the cell out from under the palette items, which never move from their position along the left edge of the canvas.
 Finally, click on one of the radio buttons (Locate, Src -> Tar, etc.) and continue working with the NetWork Builder.